megabyte6/sierpinski-java/README.md

 # Sierpinski

 ## About
-This project is a simple Sierpinski's Triangle app that I wrote to learn JavaFX.
+This project is a simple Sierpinski's Triangle app that I wrote to learn how to use JavaFX, jLink, and jPackage.

 ## How to use